ahsan1800411/react-search-github-users-/README.md

-Hit npm i and npm start to preview the app
+Hit npm i and then npm start to preview the app